MattEqualsCoder/MSUScripter/Docs/install.md

 ### Python Companion App

+The Python Companion App combines both PyMusicLooper and the copyright test video creator.
+It is not needed for basic MsuPcm++ usage.

 1. Download and install [Python](https://www.python.org/downloads/) (not needed on Linux)
+   - Make sure you select the option to add it to the path.
 2. Download and install [pipx](https://pipx.pypa.io/stable/installation/)
    - Make sure to run `pipx ensurepath`
 3. Run the command `pipx install py-msu-scripter-app`